The meningococcal vaccine protects against meningococcal disease. Meningococcal vaccine is also called Menactra®

 Having the meningococcal vaccine does not give you lifelong protection against meningococcal disease.
 When you get the vaccine, it causes your body's defence system to produce antibodies to fight against the infection if you come into contact with someone who has the illness.
 But, over time, the antibody levels decrease.
 In older children, adolescents and adults, protection is expected to last for around 5 years after vaccination.

 How is meningococcal vaccine given?

 Meningococcal vaccine is given by injection into a muscle, commonly your mid-thigh or upper arm.
-The number of doses required will depend on the brand used and the age at which the first dose is given.
+The number of doses required depends on the brand used and the age at which the first dose is given.
 You can receive more than one meningococcal vaccine at a time if more than 1 type is needed.

 Like all medicines, meningococcal vaccine can cause side effects, although not everyone gets them.
 Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|